-What we did not know prior to booking a car, was the level of craziness that is driving in Lebanon.
+What we did not know before booking a car, was the level of craziness that is driving in Lebanon.
 We thought Egypt has the craziest drivers, well we were sadly mistaken.
-Three lane highways become six lanes.
+Lebanon takes the cake!
+Three lane highways become six.
 Lanes are just painted lines to purposely be ignored, even without traffic.
-Turn signals are to be avoided at all costs.
-Merging can be done at any time, at any place.
-We even saw multiple cars driving the wrong way on highways, driving on the shoulder for 2KM just to avoid driving to the nearest roundabout.
-These norms of driving in Lebanon took us some time to get used to and serious hyper vigilance.
+Turn signals are ignored.
+Merging is done at any time, at any place.
+We even saw multiple cars driving the wrong way on highways, driving on the shoulder for 2 KM just to avoid driving to the nearest roundabout.
+These norms of driving in Lebanon took us some time to get used to and serious hypervigilance.

 Important Things to Know About Lebanon

 U.S. and E.U. residents can get a visa on arrival, along with the Gulf countries in the Middle East and Malaysia.
 Other countries need to refer to their embassy requirements.
 According to the Lebanese officials, “Israeli citizens or any other person who holds any passport bearing stamps, visas, or seals issued by Israel are strictly prohibited from entry to the Republic of Lebanon and may be subject to arrest or detention for further inspection.”
 There is a strict no entrance policy and the customs agents may ask questions on arrival if you have been to Israel, even if you have no proof of stamps.
 Yana was asked outright by an officer if she had ever visited Israel.

 The best time to visit Lebanon is between April and June or between October and December.
 The summer months are very hot in Lebanon and the winter months get very cold.
 Spring and early summer is good weather and an enjoyable time to sightsee.
 By June, it is good beach weather, but not too hot that it is unbearable.
 During the summer, temperatures reach over 100° Fahrenheit (40°C).